amillerman/MasseyHacks4/README.md

 Standard javascript syntax is a lot like most languages, where you have if statements, loops, etc, but it also comes with ways to try to interact with the DOM and bind things to elements on the page.
 The problem is the way it interacts with the DOM, which tends to be cumbersome unfortunately, and lots of libraries have been written to make it easier to interact with the DOM.
 Some of the popular ones among them are jQuery and AngularJS.

 AngularJS is a very advanced library that builds on javascript to change the way we interact with the DOM entirely.
-Instead of manipulating it directly, we do so using controllers, directives, factories, and other systems that angular has defined.
+Instead of manipulating it directly, we do so using controllers, directives, factories, and other systems that angular has defined to do the heavy lifting, while not manipulating the dom directly after it's been rendered.
 It greatly expands what you can do with front end development, but it requires a great deal of time to grasp decently, and lots of experience and patience to use well.
 It's beyond the scope of this workshop, but I highly recommend looking into it in your spare time, because it's becoming a mainstream way of developing on the web.
 You can find out how to get started with it [here](https://docs.angularjs.org/misc/started).

 jQuery on the other hand is much easier to pick up and get started using right away.
 It very directly interacts with the DOM and manipulates elements directly through the code.
 Let's look at another sample page to see how we can get started using it.